 The non-depressed spouse will need support to stay strong.

 Depression in men is a bit of a well kept secret in our world.
-Depressed men may not know they are depressed and may not recognize the signs of depression . . . and often they choose not to talk about the problem.
+Depressed men may not know they are depressed and may not recognize the signs of depression, and they often choose not to talk about the problem.
 Yet depression can have a derogatory affect on relationships, family life, career success and all areas of endeavor.

 To help a depressed man: